Algorithmic Pirogov-Sinai theory: Introduction

 \subsection{Overview of the algorithms}

 The preceding theorems will be proven as applications of more general results about \emph{polymer models} and \emph{contour models}.
 We introduce polymer models in Section~\ref{secTaylor} below, and contour models in Section~\ref{secContourModels}.
+In the current section, which gives an informal overview of our algorithms, we elide the distinction between polymers and contours, and for simplicity we will write contour models.
+The idea behind contour models is introduced in Section~\ref{secOverviewPolymer}, we outline our approximation algorithms in Section~\ref{secOverviewApprox}, and lastly we describe our sampling algorithms in Section~\ref{secOverviewSample}.